Cry for Me (Twice song): Background and release

-On December 6, 2020, Twice revealed and performed for the first time the song during the 2020 Mnet Asian Music Awards.
-In a 2022 documentary released by Mnet, Jihyo said that their agency, JYP Entertainment, was hesitating to release "Cry for Me" and let Twice perform it at the 2020 Mnet Asian Music Awards.
+On December 6, 2020, Twice revealed and performed the song for the first time during the 2020 Mnet Asian Music Awards.
+In a 2022 documentary released by Mnet, Jihyo said that their agency, JYP Entertainment, was hesitant to release "Cry for Me", but let Twice perform it at the 2020 Mnet Asian Music Awards after the members insisted.

-On December 7, JYP Entertainment announced the release of the song via Twice's Twitter account.
-Three days later, JYPE announced the date of the release of the song on December 18 with a new teaser image as well as the date of the concept photo for the song.
+On December 10, JYP Entertainment announced the release of the song via Twice's Twitter account.
+The next day, JYPE announced the date of the release of the song on December 18 with a new teaser image as well as the date of the concept photo for the song.
 On December 14, the concept film for "Cry for Me" was uploaded on JYP Entertainment's YouTube channel.
 One day later, the first concept photos of members Momo and Mina were revealed.
 On December 16, JYPE released the concept photos of Dahyun and Jihyo.
 Then followed the concept photos of members Sana and Tzuyu on December 17.
 Finally, the last concept photos of Chaeyoung and Nayeon were revealed on December 18.
 Jeongyeon's concept photo was never revealed as she was on hiatus due to her anxiety.

 "Cry for Me" was released on December 18, 2020, for digital download and streaming in various countries.
+On April 28, 2021, Twice performed the song on The Kelly Clarkson Show.

 English and Japanese versions

 English version

 The English version of "Cry for Me" was released on June 11, 2021, as the seventh track of the physical edition of Twice's tenth extended play Taste of Love.
+On November 22, 2023, it was released on streaming platforms as part of Twice's The Remixes album.